tracasa/FME-DotNetSDK/README.md

 ## How to build

-* Download and install the [FME Plug-in SDK](https://knowledge.safe.com/articles/797/developing-a-new-transformer-using-the-fme-plug-in.html).
+1. Download and install the [FME Plug-in SDK](https://knowledge.safe.com/articles/797/developing-a-new-transformer-using-the-fme-plug-in.html).
+2. Set the environment variable *FME_HOME* to the location of your FME installation with installed FME SDK.
-* Open the solution file in root folder and build your desired architecture (x86 or x64).
+3. Open the solution file in root folder and build your desired architecture (x86 or x64).

   The C++/CLI project defines an additional include directory to folder where the FME Plug-in SDK is located.
-  By default, it targets to *%PROGRAMFILES%\FME\FME2017\plugins* path, you will have to change it if you have other installation path.
+  If the build fails check whether you followed step 2.

   ![Additional include directories](./Docs/IncludeDirectories.png)